universalbit-dev/CityGenerator/docs/heightmap.md

 To download a heightmap, click `Downlad -> Heightmap`.
 Alternatively, select the 'Heightmap' style from the Style folder, and download an image as usual.
 The heightmap resolution is controlled relative to the canvas resolution by `imageScale`.

-## Brief 3D Model Instructions

-Here's a walkthrough of how I use heightmaps to create 3D models and renders of my cities.
-I plan on implementing a `.obj` export feature which will be better-suited to this task.
-The height maps aren't ideal as they don't create rectangular geometry for the buildings.
-As you can see in the render, if the building is not aligned to the pixels, it has a jagged edge.
-This results in a lot of unecessary geometry that slows down rendering and geometry creation.

 | Result |
 | :----------: |
 | ![Result](images/heightmap/heightmap_render.png) |